santiago-afonso/repo_clipboard/README.md

 - Python 3.8 or higher
 - `uv` (for automatic dependency management)
 - Dependencies (auto-installed by uv):
-  - `pathspec>=0.12`
   - `tiktoken>=0.7.0`

 ## Usage

 ### Basic Usage

-Copy all files in current repository to clipboard:
+Copy all files in current directory to clipboard:
 ```bash
 repo_clipboard
 ```